taikoxyz/taiko-mono/packages/protocol/docs/iprover.md

-# Implementing ERC-20 Token Payments in ProverPool
+# Implementing arbitrary token payments with IProver interface

 In this guide, we will outline the steps to implement a solution that enables prover pools to accept arbitrary ERC-20 tokens as payments for providing with proofs.
 This solution allows proposers to interact with pools (implementing `IProver`), agree on a price for proving a block, and make payments using ERC-20 tokens.